Felix-Blom/dbtective/README.md

 - [ ] **Gamified scoring**: Assigns "maturity scores" to your dbt entities, making metadata improvements trackable and fun.
 - [ ] **CI/CD ready**: Integrate with your continuous integration workflows to prevent metadata drift.

-## Why dbt-tective?
+## Why dbtective?

-As dbt projects grow, ensuring high-quality, consistent metadata becomes a detective job of its own. dbt-tective shines a light on the mysteries in your dbt project, helping your team spot issues before they become problems.
+As dbt projects grow, ensuring high-quality, consistent metadata becomes a detective job of its own. dbtective shines a light on the mysteries in your dbt project, helping your team spot issues before they become problems.

 ## Documentation